In Exercises 21–26, find the indicated probability using the stan... | Channels for Pearson+

 Finding Standard Normal Probabilities using z-Table

 A Z-score is a statistical measurement that describes a value's relationship to the mean of a group of values.
 It is calculated by subtracting the mean from the value and then dividing by the standard deviation.
-Z-scores allow for the comparison of scores from different distributions and are essential for finding probabilities in the standard normal distribution.
+A Z-score indicates how many standard deviations an element is from the mean, allowing for comparison across different datasets and facilitating the use of the standard normal distribution for probability calculations.

 Recommended video: